joancardonasa/mosquito-identification/README.md

 4. To run tests, create a virtual environment, install Poetry, install the required packages, and finally run the tests:

-    *(I had a lot of issues with tests while running them in Mac OS, the only way was to use pyenv and pyenv virtualenv and force the use of python3.12).*
+    *(I had a lot of issues with tests while running them in Mac OS, the only way was to use pyenv and pyenv virtualenv and force the use of python3.12.
+Just a heads up that forcing 3.12 might work if this fails for any reason).*

     `python3 -m venv .venv`